iLVL-Key/FFXI/addons/Helper/readme.md

 ## Changelog

+Version 1.6
+- Added Food wearing off notification.

+Version 1.5.1
+- Fixed the `sparkolade_reminder` option not actually turning the option on or off.
+- Fixed an issue with time of the next Sparkolade reminder drifting.

 Version 1.5
 - Added Voices Mode.
 Will randomly select an active Helper to use for each alert.
 - Adjusted Sound effects to only play if the accompanying text is present.